 and released in the Winter months of 1992, the first Burzum album was far ahead of its time.

-of the most straightforward Black Metal songs on the album.
-Few of the riffs are repeated and the song kind of gives the feeling
+one of the most straightforward black metal songs on the album.
+Few of the riffs are repeated and the song kind of gives the

-of traveling slowly down a dark path in the dead of night.
-After beginning with very fast tremolo-picked riffs and blastbeats,
+feeling of traveling slowly down a dark path in the dead of night.
+After beginning with very fast tremolo-picked riffs and

-it then slows down, and as it progresses, it descends deeper and deeper into the abyss of despair.
-As the song slows down
+blastbeats, it then slows down, and as it progresses, it descends deeper and deeper into the abyss of despair.
+As the song

-and nothing is left but the guitar and the tortured screams of Count Grishnackh, it sends chills through my body.
-However,
+slows down and nothing is left but the guitar and the tortured screams of Count Grishnackh, it sends chills through my body.

-then the song speeds back up and the hatred bursts forth.
-It is quite appropriate that the first four songs are "Side Hate".
+However, then the song speeds back up and the hatred bursts forth.
+It is quite appropriate that the first four songs are "Side

 it to its conclusion.
 That was no mere song, it was like a journey, and it was only the beginning.

-throughout much of the song.
-Count Grishnackh handles all of the instruments in Burzum, and is quite a competent musician.
+consistent throughout much of the song.
+Count Grishnackh handles all of the instruments in Burzum, and is quite a competent

-Many other one-man bands, that draw a lot of inspiration from Burzum, usually display their shortcomings with one or more
+musician.
+Many other one-man bands, that draw a lot of inspiration from Burzum, usually display their shortcomings with one

-instruments or resort to using some sort of drum programming.
+or more instruments or resort to using some sort of drum programming.
 Not the morbid Count.
-He wrote and recorded everything, perfectly,
+He wrote and recorded everything,

-without even the benefit of being able to rehearse the songs or hear them in the entirety until after he was finished.
-He
+perfectly, without even the benefit of being able to rehearse the songs or hear them in the entirety until after he was finished.

 the aforementioned double bass at the beginning, and a very dark guitar melody that weaves through your subconscious and corrupts